Hey, your browser is out of date!

 Definitely not.
 Whilst the drinking and socialising that comes with it are major elements of Oktoberfest, there is so much else to do as well.
 Along with the exciting fairground rides outside of the tents, there are plenty of other things happening inside.

 Food also plays a big role, with many venues specialising in particular Bavarian dishes.
-For example, Münchner Knödelei serves up traditional dumplings, Zur Bratwurst focusses on different varieties of sausage, it’s all about cheese at Feisinger's Kas- und Weinstub'n, Heimer's Roasted Duck and Chicken is a culinary institute, and both Café Mohrenkopf and Café Kaiserschmarrn will satisfy your sweet tooth.
+For example, Münchner Knödelei serves up traditional dumplings, Zur Bratwurst focusses on different varieties of sausage, it's all about cheese at Feisinger's Kas- und Weinstub'n, Heimer's Roasted Duck and Chicken is a culinary institute, and both Cafe Mohrenkopf and Cafe Kaiserschmarrn will satisfy your sweet tooth.

 Aside from the food, there is traditional folk music and dancing, crossbow competitions, celebs to rub shoulders with and a costume parade on the first Sunday.
 Plus, if you aren't a beer drinker, there are tents dedicated to local wine instead.